 There is also software used for timekeeping and GPS tracking, which allows employers to know the specific location of virtual workers and the time spent doing work.

 The integration of BYOD policies provides a handful of perks for both employers and workers.
 Weighing the pros and cons is significant to know whether this policy is effective or not.
 Here’s an outline showcasing the advantages and disadvantages of BYOD.

 - Simplify the process of timekeeping

 - Improve customer service

-- Prompt or real time actions
+- Prompt or real-time actions

 - Ease in completing tasks

-- Comfort in using a personal device
+- The comfort of using a personal device

 - Improved productivity